cloudmesh-community/book/chapters/doc/report-book-2.md

 -   Figure caption must be bellow the image.

--   Table captions must be above the image.
+-   Table captions must be previous the image.

 -   Do not include the titles of the figures in the figure itself but instead use the caption or that information.